Please look, but don't pick fungi

 Follow the New Forest fungi code - please look, but don’t pick fungi

-All foray leaders must apply for permission for educational excursions from the Forestry Commission in advance.
+All foray leaders must apply for permission for educational excursions from Forestry England in advance.
 Clear guidelines will be issued with any permission.
 For more information contact us.